 We believe the government is considering making these changes to preserve the bankruptcy process but also to allow the bankrupt person to pick up their life faster, because they will spend less time on the sidelines.

 This proposed shorter period of bankruptcy would offer several benefits for the person in bankruptcy including a shorter prohibition time for:

 - Being a trustee of a self-managed super fund.

-The reduction of the bankruptcy period also means an easing of other restrictions, such as:
+A reduction of the bankruptcy period would also means an easing of other restrictions, such as:

 - Only needing to disclose bankruptcy for one year if applying for credit or drawing a cheque for more than $5703.

 - Inheritance and other windfall gains can only be captured for one year by the bankrupt estate.